KPA-PH/KPAProxy/README.md

 Additionally, I can check the server's health in real time and manage my load balancer anytime.

-> I'd like to let you know that I've decided to turn off email notifications to enhance my focus and productivity.
+> I've decided to turn off email notifications to enhance my focus and productivity.

 ## How to use it?